NatourTech/TicTacToeSimple/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## project notes
+used this project to practice my git/github skill
 ## Available Scripts

 In the project directory, you can run: